unital/tempe/src/tempe/fonts/README.rst

 roboto*.py
     These are fonts derived from the Roboto fonts by Google.
 They are licensed under the Apache license.
-See ROBOTO_LICENSE.txt for further details.
+See LICENSE_roboto.txt for further details.